 Endoscopy is performed with the patient under anesthesia.
 This is a minimally invasive procedure that allows our veterinarians to see into your pet’s body without performing a more invasive surgical procedure.
 At CPVETS, our equipment is typically used to examine the upper gastrointestinal tract, take biopsies or retrieve select objects that a pet shouldn’t have, but did, swallow!

 Digital radiography has all but replaced the older method of taking x-rays by using film and a developer.
-Our digital images are ready immediately after they are taken, the images are more precise due to their marked increase in detail.
-Using this modality also allow us to easily send copies of the images home with owners or send them off to our referring veterinarians or specialists for interpretation.
+Our digital images are ready immediately after they are taken and the images are more precise due to their marked increase in detail.
+Using this modality also allows us to easily send copies of the images home with owners or send them off to our referring veterinarians or specialists for interpretation.

 This imaging modality uses sound waves to allow veterinarians to examine the inside of the body through the outside skin.
 At CPVETS we typically use our machines to perform a procedure known as FAST – Focused Abdominal Sonography for Trauma.
 This technique non-invasively reveals excess abdominal fluid, commonly found in trauma patients.
 This helps our doctors quickly evaluate the extent of injuries and develop the best treatment plan for a pet.

 Our emergency team is highly skilled in assessing and treating pets that become ill or experience life-threatening emergencies.
-When your family veterinarian is unavailable, we are fully staffed and available 24 hours a day, every day.
-Our doctors and staff have chosen to focuse our careers solely on emergency medicine so YOU can feel comfortable knowing that WE feel comfortable caring for your pet in their time of need
+When your family veterinarian is unavailable, we are fully staffed and available nights, holidays, and 24 hours on the weekends.
+Our doctors and staff have chosen to focus their careers solely on emergency medicine so YOU can feel comfortable knowing that WE feel comfortable caring for your pet in their time of need.

 CPVETS houses its own pharmacy that allows us to provide take home medications for our clients and their pets.
 We dispense enough medication to treat your pet’s condition until you can follow up with your primary care veterinarian.